SpartzInc/automation_object/README.md

 3. Use DSL framework to control UI interactions
 4. Ability to version UI representation for DRY UI test development

+### Fair Warning

+This project is still very much a work in progress.
+I wanted to get a proof of concept in first before writing a decoupled complete version.
+Right now, many of the objects are coupled tightly which can have some unforeseen issues.
+We will try to get a decoupled version out by Jan/Feb 2015.
+This gem does work well for our purposes, but I wanted to warn you beforehand so I wasn't making empty promises.

 ### Installation

 Add this line to your application's Gemfile: